 - A. Motions Decided on Law and Evidence.
-The fact that a motion is listed in this Part VI does not mean that the Court will grant the relief requested in such a motion, in any particular case.
-Motions will be decided by the Court based on applicable law and the evidence, including the particular facts and circumstances of the Chapter 11 Case. - A.B.
-First Day Orders.
+The fact that a motion is listed in this Part VI does not mean that the Court will grant such a motion, or the relief requested in such a motion, in any particular case.
+Motions will be decided by the Court based on applicable law and the evidence, including the particular facts and circumstances of the Chapter 11 Case. - B. A. First Day Orders.
 "First Day Orders" are orders which the debtors seek to have entered by the Court, either on an interim or final basis, on or shortly after the filing of the petition.
-The request for a First Day Order should be made by motion (a "First Day Motion"), and a copy of the proposed First Day Order should be filed with and attached as an exhibit to the First Day Motion. - B.C.
-Request for Related Relief Need Not Be Filed in Separate Motions.
+The request for a First Day Order should be made by motion (a "First Day Motion"), and a copy of the proposed First Day Order should be filed with and attached as an exhibit to the First Day Motion. - C. B. Request for Related Relief Need Not Be Filed in Separate Motions.
 Motions for related relief under First Day Orders referred to above need not be filed as separate motions.
-For example, in a given case it may be appropriate to combine cash collateral and financing motions, or address all employee-related matters in a single motion. - C.D.
-Typical First Day Motions and Orders.
+For example, in a given case it may be appropriate to combine cash collateral and financing motions, or address all employee-related matters in a single motion.

+- D. C. Typical First Day Motions and Orders.
 First Day Orders typically heard by the Court on or within one (1) day of the later of the petition date or the date of filing of the First Day Motions include (but are not limited to) the following: - 1.
 Motion for an Expedited Hearing on "First Day Motions." - a.
-No motion to expedite a hearing on any First Day Motion is necessary if the hearing on such motion is conducted on at least 24 hours' notice and within 2 business days of the filing; otherwise, debtors should comply with Local Rule 9013-1(N) to expedite the hearing. - 2.
-Motion for Entry of an Order Directing Joint Administration of Chapter

-11 Cases, if more than one case is commenced.

-- a.
-The motion should seek joint administration for procedural purposes only, and should request that the Court maintain one (1) file and one (1) docket for all jointly administered cases (the "Lead Case"). - b.
+No motion to expedite a hearing on any First Day Motion is necessary if the hearing on such motion is conducted on at least twenty-four (24) hours' notice and within two business days of the filing; otherwise, debtors should comply with Local Rule 9013-1(N) to expedite the hearing. - 2.
+Motion for Entry of an Order Directing Joint Administration of Chapter 11 Cases, if more than one case is commenced. - a.
+The motion should seek joint administration for procedural purposes only, and should request that the Court maintain one file and one docket for all the jointly administered cases (the "Lead Case"). - b.
 The motion should also request that a notation be entered on the docket in each of the jointly administered cases, other than the Lead Case, substantially similar to the below to reflect the joint administration:

-"An Order has been entered in this case directing the joint administration, for procedural purposes only, of the chapter 11 cases of [INSERT EACH DEBTOR NAME].
-The docket in [INSERT LEAD DEBTOR], Case No. () should be consulted for all matters affecting the case."
+"An Order has been entered in this case directing the procedural consolidation and joint administration of the chapter 11 cases of [INSERT EACH DEBTOR NAME].
+The docket in [INSERT LEAD DEBTOR], Case No. - () should be consulted for all matters affecting the case."

 - c.
 The motion also may seek authority with respect to the manner in which monthly operating reports required by the U.S. Trustee can be filed. - 3.
 To the extent that the debtors seek to deviate from the procedures contained herein, a Motion for Entry of an Order Establishing Alternative Notice, Case Management, and Administrative Procedures. - 4.
 Application for Entry of an Order Authorizing the Retention and Appointment of a Claims and Noticing for Claims, Noticing, and Balloting Agent. - a.
-If a Claims Agent is retained in a Chapter 11 Case, the Claims Agent shall maintain a case-specific website (the "Case Website"), where, among other things, electronic copies of all pleadings filed in the Chapter 11 Case shall be posted as soon as practicable, but not later than three (3) business days after filing, and may be viewed free of charge.4 5 - b.
-The order approving the Claims Agent's retention may provide that the Claims Agent shall maintain a service list of all Core Group and 2002 List Parties, which shall be updated as necessary and shall include names, addresses, facsimile numbers and email addresses for the Core Group and 2002 List.
-At least once every 30 days, an updated Service List, if there is one, shall be posted on the Case Website.
-All Rule 2002 Court Filings shall be deemed served on all Core Parties and 2002 List Parties if it is served on the parties on the most recent Service List that has been posted on the Case Website as of the day prior to the date of service.
+If a Claims Agent is retained in a Chapter 11 Case, the Claims Agent shall maintain a case-specific website (the "Case Website"), where, among other things, electronic copies of all pleadings filed in the Chapter 11 Case shall be posted as soon as practicable, but not later than three business days after filing, and may be viewed free of charge.
+45